SKashyap/BazelStudy/Linting.md

 ## Steps to cppLint as an "aspect" (no need to change any rule)

 - Create an external depenedency on cppLint and register the respository in the project workspace for a hermetic cppLint integration.
+- Make cppLint available as a tool within your workspace.
 - Add a Tensorflow/tools/cppLint directory within the tensorflow repository.
 Here include a cpplintaspect.bzl rule which creates an aspect that applies lint to the
 -